-The stack customisation tool allows you to customise text, buttons, background colouring and spacing for that one specific stack.
-Want your Grid Gallery or content to reach to the edge of your screen - see Full-width stack info here.
+The stack colour wheel allows you to customise text, buttons, background colouring and spacing for that one specific stack.

 Without any customisation, your stacks content is formatted by the settings chosen in the Edit Design menu.
 For more information on site-wide customisation, you can see our guide here.

-When you click the colour wheel on the right, the Stack Specific Design Options button a menu is displayed on the left-hand side of the screen.
-Here there are six different sections in which you can customise the stack.
+When you click the colour wheel on the right, the Stack Specific Design Options menu is displayed on the left-hand side of the screen.
+Here there are seven different sections in which you can customise the stack.

 When a colour or image is selected for the first time a message will appear along the top of the screen explaining that some padding has been added to the stack.
 If you do not want this you can click Undo or change the padding in the spacing options.

 Once you upload a background image, you have the option to change its vertical alignment.
 This will set the focus of the image as the stack grows in height or the browser window changes in width.
 You can also change the opacity of the image to reveal the background colour selected.